What is your relationship with independence?

 The truth is, it’s not so simple.
 Independence is so completely baked into the fabric of our existence that the nuances can be nearly impossible to see.
 And even harder to disrupt.

-The truth is MOST of us… I daresay, even those who are actively working to dismantle oppressive structures and restore a balance of collective accountability and care, may still run programs of radical independences in some domain of our lives, some part of our psyches or some facets of our daily behavior.
+The truth is MOST of us… I daresay, even those who are actively working to dismantle oppressive structures and restore a balance of collective accountability and care, may still run programs of radical independence in some domain of our lives, some part of our psyches or some facets of our daily behavior.

 It’s the water we swim in.
 And it’s difficult to see ourselves.